FranclozEPFL/Pasta-La-Vista/README.txt

 2. If you would like to deploy the html to a remote server, please follow these steps: copy all the files that under this directory to the server > delete index.html > rename remote.html to index.html > visit with the remote address.
 3. If you need further assistance, please shoot us an email at support@jongde.com.

+## The preview can also be used by executing the file inside Project-Win.zip on any Windows platform.

 ## Moving Forward
 From this point onwards, our main focus is to: